cisco/mindmeld/README.md

 You can also create your own issue and link it to your code in a pull request, which we will promptly review.

-To setup local development for MindMeld, first you will need to fork the MindMeld repository from GitHub and follow instructions on [Getting Started](http://www.mindmeld.com/docs/userguide/getting_started.html) page to
+To setup local development for MindMeld, first you will need to fork the MindMeld repository from GitHub and follow instructions on [Getting Started](http://www.mindmeld.com/docs/userguide/getting_started.html) page to setup the virutal environment.

 ```
 git clone git@github.com:[username]/mindmeld.git